prakashpandey/tinycoin/README.md

 This project is created to learn blockchain by creating a small blockchain and it's own coin.

+# Current stable version

+- `v1.5`

+To find the latest version please go to the `VERSION` file present at project's base directory

 # Prerequisite

 - Python >= 3.6

 If you are running other python versions, this project can be ported to other python versions with small syntax changes.